HilscherAutomation/netPI-opcua-server/README.md

 ### OPC UA Server with compilable/changeable static nodeset

-The image provided hereunder deploys a container with installed Debian, node.js, Python, an OPC UA Library, an OPC UA XML Nodeset Compiler and a simple node.js based web application for compiling and running your personal OPC UA server instance based on a XML nodeset schema you handed over to it online.
+The image provided hereunder deploys a container with installed Debian, node.js, Python, OPC UA Libraries (with/without encryption), the OPC UA XML Nodeset Compiler and a node.js based web GUI for compiling and deploying an OPC UA server instance based on a XML nodeset schema file uploaded online.

-Base of this image builds [debian](https://www.balena.io/docs/reference/base-images/base-images/) with enabled [SSH](https://en.wikipedia.org/wiki/Secure_Shell), preinstalled [node.js](https://nodejs.org/en/), [Python](https://www.python.org/), created user 'root' and installed [Open62541](https://open62541.org/) based precompiled OPC UA library allowing to run OPC UA server or client funtions natively.
-(The container uses the server functions only).
+Base of this image builds [debian](https://www.balena.io/docs/reference/base-images/base-images/) with enabled [SSH](https://en.wikipedia.org/wiki/Secure_Shell), preinstalled [node.js](https://nodejs.org/en/), [Python](https://www.python.org/), created user 'root' and installed [Open62541](https://open62541.org/) based precompiled OPC UA libraries allowing to run OPC UA server or client funtions natively.
+(The container is using the server functions only).
 The Python script based [Nodeset Compiler](https://open62541.org/doc/current/nodeset_compiler.html) allows the transformation of an OPC UA specification compliant XML nodeset schema to C code.
-The C coded output together with the [Base UANodeSet XML](https://github.com/Pro/UA-Nodeset/blob/59e75b2918b0edc16c8d057874afa7fbb8f0070f/Schema/Opc.Ua.NodeSet2.xml) builds the basis for the compilation of an executable OPC UA server program.
+The C coded nodeset output builds the basis for compiling the OPC UA server executable.

-The web application frontend is node.js based and executed by the `upload.js` file in the folder `/open62541/html/`.

-The very simple sample OPC UA server source code `server.c` that is compiled with the C coded and your transformed XML scheme file to the final executeable OPA UA server is located in the fole `/open62541/html/`.
+The web GUI `upload.js` is node.js based and located in the folder `/open62541/html/`.
+In the same folder the source codes `server.c` and `server_encryption.c` are compiled online with the uploaded and transformed XML nodeset file to the final executeable OPC UA server.

-It needs to be mentioned here that the OPC UA server used in this reference implementation contains no security or certificate handling.
-For supporting these features the OPC UA library needs to be recompiled with the corresponding [build option](https://open62541.org/doc/current/building.html) and a certificate needs to be generated with e.g. [OpenSSL](https://www.openssl.org/) commands that can be imported to a OPC UA client.
+A server certificate and key are created during the container's first start.
+They are needed for secure TLS based OPC UA communication in case a secured OPC UA server is used.
+To store the files safely a additional volume needs to be mounted.

 #### Container prerequisites

+##### Volume mapping

+To store the generated key and certificate a method is chosen to outsource them on a separate volume outside the container.
+The advantage: even if the container is removed the files remain on the sytem and could be reused if a new container instance is started.

 ##### Port mapping

-For remote login to the container across SSH the container's SSH port `22` needs to be mapped to any free netPI Host port.
+For remote login to the container across SSH the container's SSH port `22` may be mapped to any free netPI Host port.

 To access the web application over a standard web browser the container's port `8080` needs to be mapped to any free netPI Host port.